berlenzhang/cse15l-lab-reports/labreport3.md

         dominated by two geographic regions.
 Many scientific problems could be solved much more 87%
 ```
 The source for this command was ChatGPT.
+See the full citation for ChatGPT at the bottom of this page.
 This command shows where you are in the file by displaying a percentage at the bottom of the page.
 This is useful for knowing which section of the file you are reading and also getting a sense for the size of the file.

 ---